cameron-jack/NGSgeno/README.md

 Integrates robotic sample preparation and Illumina Miseq DNA sequencing of amplicons with the APF's Rodentity database.

 # To do

-miseq_samplesheet needs sample name in it - it got taken out when we took out sample barcodes

 1. Documentation!
 Sphinx docs of code.
 1. Modular indexing code
 2. New file generation/transaction code